Language : English 简体 繁體

 Those who see success highlight the following points:

 First, the two sides reached a strategic consensus.
-They agreed to build a “constructive China-U.S. relationship of strategic stability.”
+They agreed to build a relationship of “constructive China-U.S. relationship of strategic stability.”
 It is rare for Washington to explicitly accept a Chinese proposal regarding the direction of bilateral relations.
 This sets the tone for the relationship in the coming years, which is expected to be marked by “healthy competition, stable interaction, and mutual benefit.”

 Fourth, people-to-people exchanges were once again high on the agenda.
 Both sides agreed to promote and deepen exchanges in areas such as education, tourism and local-level cooperation, thereby strengthening the social foundation of bilateral relations.